aci-ref/facilitation_leading_practices/activities/08-connections.md

 shared training materials.
 Individuals with similar software or methods might benefit from participating in group meetings or an email list, as described below.
-The facilitation of formal and informal collaborations is covered later in this chapter, but may also be an outcome of initially connecting researchers based upon similarities in research and ACI practices.
+The facilitation of formal and informal collaborations is covered later in this chapter but may also be an outcome of initially connecting researchers based upon similarities in research and ACI practices.